CoolGuy75562/fm-synth/README.md

 ```bash
 pip3 install soundfile numpy matplotlib
 ```
+If they are not already installed, you will also need PyGObject, Gtk, and their dependencies, which you should be able to find in your distribution's repository.

 ## Usage
 To start the programme, navigate to the pythonfm directory and run
 ```bash